krishnarevi/Fine-grained-Sentiment-Analysis-/README.md

 ### Introduction

-Here we are trying to predict sentiment levels from very negative to very positive (- -, -, 0, +, ++) on the Stanford Sentiment Treebank (SST) dataset using LSTM .
-In the fine-grained version of SST, there are 5 different sentiment classes - **very negative, negative, neutral, positive and very positive**
+In the fine-grained version of Stanford Sentiment Treebank (SST) dataset, there are 5 different sentiment classes - **very negative, negative, neutral, positive and very positive** .Here we are trying to predict sentiment using `LSTM` and `PyTorch`.

 ### Dataset